GF Score Analysis: A Deep Dive - GuruFocus.com

 GF Value Rank Analysis

-The GF Value Rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples and an adjustment factor based on a company's past returns and growth.
-Abbott Laboratories has a GF Value Rank of 6/10, indicating a fair valuation.
+The company's GF Value Rank is 3/10, indicating a lower valuation compared to historical multiples.
+This rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples along with an adjustment factor based on a company's past returns and growth and future estimates of the business' performance.

 Momentum Rank Analysis

-The Momentum Rank is determined using the standardized momentum ratio and other momentum indicators.
-Abbott Laboratories has a Momentum Rank of 5/10, suggesting a moderate momentum in its stock price.
+Badger Meter Inc's Momentum Rank is 3/10, indicating a lower momentum ratio.
+This rank is determined using the standardized momentum ratio and other momentum indicators.

 Competitor Analysis